St. Helen's, Booterstown

 St. Helen's is a period house built in the early 1750s and located in Booterstown, County Dublin, Ireland.
-It is operated as a five-star Radisson hotel and owned by the Cosgrave Property Group.
+It is operated as a five-star hotel by the Scally Hotel Collection and is owned by the Scally Family.
 It had some notable owners such as the Hugh Gough, 1st Viscount Gough, Sir John Nutting and the Congregation of Christian Brothers.
 The building displays the motto "Mors Potior Macula", meaning "Death rather than infamy".

 History

 The house was originally called Seamount and an entry in the Registry of Deeds shows on 20 June 1754 an agreement between the first owner Thomas Cooley and Richard Viscount Fitzwilliam to let "all that one acre of land plantation entered in and on the west to the high road leading from Dublin to Wicklow".
 It is understood that Thomas Cooley, noted as being a Dublin barrister and MP of Duleek, was finishing the house and some outbuildings.

 A closer view of St. Helen's house.

 The house was sold in 1795 to Robert Alexander, an early patron and churchwarden of St. Philip and St. James Church, Booterstown.
 He died in 1829.

 From 1830 the house was occupied by Right Hon.
 John Doherty, Chief Justice of the Common Pleas.
 It was passed to him from a Mrs. Wall (presumably a relative of his wife, Elizabeth Lucy Wall) who purchased it from a representative of Robert Alexander.
 While he lived there he oversaw some further improvements.

 The hallway of the house and looking towards the main entrance.

 Colonel Henry White bought the house from John Doherty, and at this time the name of the house changed to St. Helen's.
 He then sold it in 1851 to Hugh Gough, 1st Viscount Gough.

 Hugh Gough became a Baronet in 1842 in recognition of his military services in China.
 In 1846 while commander in chief of forces in India, he was raised to Baron.
 He was raised again in 1849 to Viscount Gough due to his achievements during the Sikh rebellion and the annexation of the Punjab.
 In 1857 he became Knight of St. Patrick.

 In 1863, the house was enlarged to the designs of the architect John McCurdy.
 At another time the architects Carmichael and Jones were brought to work on the house, but they were dismissed for alleged negligence.
 It is noted in the Valuation Office of 1865–1867 that the property was 56 acres and 6 perches.

 Hugh Gough's wife, Frances Maria Gough, died here on 15 March 1863.
 He died in the house a few years later aged 90 on 2 March 1869.

 From 1869, George Gough, 2nd Viscount Gough, occupied the house until his death in 1895.
 George Gough was a captain in the Grenadier Guards until he retired in 1850 aged 34.
 George's son sold the house after his father's death.